 General Rules

-On most NH waters, the general rule is 6 ice fishing devices (lines) per person when ice fishing, with the following exceptions:
+On most New Hampshire waters, the general rule is 6 ice fishing devices (lines) per person when ice fishing, with the following exceptions:

-NOTE on Interstate Waters: See Interstate Waters section for additional rules for ice fishing on interstate waters.
+Note on Interstate Waters: See Interstate Waters for additional rules for ice fishing on interstate waters.

 Waterbody |